twilio-labs/twilio-mixologist/docs/README.md

 ### 8. Webhook sends message to user

-In the [sync webhook file] we will then send a notification to the user using the [Twilio Notify] REST API to the respective [Binding].
+In the [sync webhook file] we will then send a notification to the user using the [Twilio X] REST API to the respective [Binding].

 ### 9. Order is removed from the queue